koen-vr/algo-collect/readme.md

 Demo's a collection manager for NFT's represented by an ASA.

+This demo stores private keys in plain text and should not be used in production.

 This project **hasn't been security audited** and should not be used in a production environment.

 ## Brief